Discovery of a Supercluster in the eROSITA Final Equatorial Depth Survey: X-ray Properties, Radio Halo, and Double Relics: Multi-wavelength data, their analysis, and reduction

 \subsubsection{Radio spectral imaging}

 We combine the LOFAR and uGMRT data to make spectral index maps of the radio emission from eFEDS~J093513.3+004746 and eFEDS~J093510.7+004910 (see Table \ref{tab:image_para} for image properties).
-To obtain a high-resolution spectral index maps, we select baselines longer than $100\,k\lambda$ and make images of the cluster field with Briggs' \texttt{robust=}$-0.25$ scheme.
-When imaging the uGMRT data, we also applied a taper with Gaussians (i.e. \texttt{outertaper=}15~arcsec) to obtain a resolution close to the resolution of the LOFAR image (i.e. $14.7\,{\rm arcsec}\times6.9\,{\rm arcsec}$).
+To obtain a high-resolution spectral index map, we select baselines longer than $100\,k\lambda$ and make images of the cluster field with Briggs' \texttt{robust=}$-0.25$ scheme.
+When imaging the uGMRT data, we also applied a taper with Gaussians (i.e., \texttt{outertaper=}15~arcsec) to obtain a resolution close to that of the LOFAR image (i.e.,$14.7\,{\rm arcsec}\times6.9\,{\rm arcsec}$).
 The LOFAR and uGMRT primary beam corrected images are smoothed by a 2D Gaussian function to a common resolution of 15~arcsec, corrected for the misalignment between the images using compact sources, and regridded to a common pixel size.
 These final images were used to calculate the spectral index\footnote{The radio synchrotron spectrum of the form $S\propto\nu^\alpha$ is used in this paper.} as:

 where $\nu_{\rm LOFAR}=145$~MHz and $\nu_{\rm uGMRT}=383$~MHz are the central frequencies of the LOFAR and uGMRT images, respectively.
-The spectral index error is calculated by summing in quadrature the flux scale uncertainty associated with calibration (i.e. 10 and 5 percent for the LOFAR and uGMRT data) and the image noise.
+The spectral index error is calculated by summing in quadrature the flux-scale uncertainty associated with calibration (i.e., 10\%\ and 5\% for the LOFAR and uGMRT data, respectively) and the image noise.

 We also make a low-resolution spectral index map with a resolution of 22~arcsec following a similar procedure to that described above.
-We use a common Briggs' \texttt{robust=}$0.25$ weighting for the datasets, an \texttt{outertaper}=20~arcsec for the uGMRT data, and smooth final images to 22~arcsec before the calculation of the spectral indices (via.
-Equation \ref{eqn:spx}).
+We use a common Briggs' \texttt{robust=}$0.25$ weighting for the datasets, an \texttt{outertaper}=20~arcsec for the uGMRT data, and smooth final images to 22~arcsec before the calculation of the spectral indices (via Equation \ref{eqn:spx}).

-\section{A Supercluster Discovered in the eFEDS Field}
+\section{A supercluster discovered in the eFEDS field}